Step 3: Add Materials and Set up Course

 - If you have a student coming to discuss his or her grades, you could create a view that shows just that student's grades.

-New in Blackboard 9.1 is a "Needs Grading" link.
 The "Needs Grading" screen provides quick access to all items in need of grading, rather than going to the Full Grade Center and having to hunt for items that need your attention.
 Attempts are placed in a queue for easy navigation among items.

 To learn more, see About the Needs Grading Page.